 4)Give Yourself Enough Time!

 Machu Picchu just scratches the surface of all the amazing things to see and do in Peru.
 For your first trip to Peru, I would recommend visiting the Amazon, Cuzco & Machu Picchu, and Lake Titicaca.
 This will take at least 12-13 days.
 I booked a tour through Alpaca Expeditions that included all of these locations at an unbeatable price.
 They are a locally owned Peruvian owned company with some of the highest reviews.
-The guides were some of the friendliest people that went out of their way to make my trip the best expeirence.
+The guides were some of the friendliest people that went out of their way to make my trip the best experience.
 Even better, they booked everything for me, down to the hotel pickups and airport transfers.
-One of my favorite parts of the trip was Lake Tititcaca when I got to stay with a local family for a night and eat homemade meals with them.
+One of my favorite parts of the trip was Lake Titicaca when I got to stay with a local family for a night and eat homemade meals with them.

 If one week off is all you can manage, I would recommend this 7 day tour with Alpaca Expeditions which includes the Amazon, Cusco, and a Machu Picchu hike.